Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **See Anything (YOLOE)**:
   - **Deploy Predictor**: Deploy a `YOLOE` model to use interactively within the same image
-  - **Deploy Generator**: Deploy a `YOLOE` model to use like a detector / segmentor reference other images and labels
+  - **Deploy Generator**: Deploy a `YOLOE` model to use like a detector / segmentor, referencing other images' annotations
     - Select the `YOLOE` model, parameters, and load it
     - Choose a reference label, then select the image(s) containing reference annotations (must be rectangles or polygons)
     - Generate visual prompt encodings (VPEs) from reference images / annotations (save and show if needed)